Logo Muuuh Nature and Wildlife Documentaries

 The park visit journal data is extended with EXIF data extracted from published photos and videos.
 To streamline the analysis process, a Python script is employed.
 This script combines the different data sources, removes duplications based on date, location, and species, and subsequently calculates aggregated data points by species, location, and season.

-We only publish data pertaining to parks that we visit frequently and only of those species that we have observed and identified on at least five different park visits.
-This approach allows us to focus on more reliable and robust data, providing a higher level of confidence in the species sightings and contributing to a more comprehensive understanding of different park's biodiversity.
+I only publish data pertaining to parks that we visit frequently and only of those species that I have observed and identified on at least five different park visits.
+This approach allows me to focus on more reliable and robust data, providing a higher level of confidence in the species sightings and contributing to a more comprehensive understanding of different park's biodiversity.

 For examples see: